-Following the State of the Union and transmittal of the President's Budget, Congress begins its own budget process, including - in typical years - adoption of a spending and revenue framework called a Concurrent Resolution on the Budget ("Budget Resolution"), 12 appropriations bills to fund federal agencies and discretionary spending programs, and optional "Budget Reconciliation" legislation to modify mandatory spending and federal tax laws.
+Following the State of the Union and transmittal of the President's Budget, Congress begins its own budget process, including adoption of a spending and revenue framework called a "Budget Resolution," Appropriations Bills to fund discretionary spending programs, and optional Budget Reconciliation legislation to modify mandatory spending and tax laws.

-The Senate and House Budget Committees hold public hearings in February at which they receive testimony on the President's Budget proposals from Administration officials, outside experts, trade associations and other interest groups, Members of Congress, and the public.
+The Senate and House Budget Committees hold public hearings in February at which they receive testimony on the President's Budget proposals from Administration officials, outside experts, advocacy groups, trade associations, and other interest groups, Members of Congress, and the public.
 At the same time, the other committees of Congress review the President's Budget proposals and transmit to the Budget Committees their own "views and estimates" on appropriate spending or revenue levels for programs within their respective jurisdictions.

-The Senate and House Budget Committees - using the President's Budget request, information from their own hearings, views and estimates from other committees of Congress, and budget and economic projections from the Congressional Budget Office - draft their respective versions of a "Congressional Budget Resolution" in a series of working meetings known as committee "mark-ups."
+The Senate and House Budget Committees - using the President's Budget request, information from their own hearings, views and estimates from other committees of Congress, and projections from the Congressional Budget Office - draft their respective versions of a "Congressional Budget Resolution" in a series of working meetings known as committee "mark-ups."

 It is important to understand that the Budget Resolution does not become a law and therefore is not presented to the President for signature.
 Rather, it is a congressional blueprint to guide subsequent action on specific spending and revenue measures.
-The Budget Resolution: (1) sets total federal spending and revenue levels; (2) allocates spending to each Committee, including a lump-sum to the Appropriations Committee for all "discretionary" spending; (3) establishes procedures to enforce the budget blueprint; and (4) may include optional special provisions called "budget reconciliation instructions" aimed at expediting changes to mandatory spending programs or tax laws through a filibuster-proof Budget Reconciliation Bill.
+The Budget Resolution: (1) sets total federal spending and revenue levels; (2) allocates spending to each committee, including a lump-sum to the Appropriations Committees for all "discretionary" spending; (3) establishes procedures to enforce the budget blueprint; and (4) may include optional special provisions called "budget reconciliation instructions" aimed at expediting changes to mandatory spending programs or tax laws through a filibuster-proof Budget Reconciliation Bill.